OpenGlobalMind/ogm-thursday-2021-10-28/Rough Transcript.md

 [00:46:55] So, um, uh, I think, uh, w what Wendy was referring to, it's extremely interesting and very good.

 [00:47:01] Then also the reference to restaurant, we need to have, uh, another way of scoring and developing the metrics, not measuring the metrics for value creation.
-That's why, uh, the CIC and model of the Nonaka in Japan is extremely interesting.
+That's why, uh, the [[Topic/SECI model of knowledge dimensions]] of [[Person/Ikujiro Nonaka]] in Japan is extremely interesting.
 It's a spiritual development between you and society and the enterprise in a spiritual dynamics.

 [00:47:30] Very interesting.
 And also as a route for the development of the intangible economy in Japan.
 But the other dimension of this is that we have to lift up.
 And this is a little bit of the trick.
 I mentioned the traditional metrics.
 One plus one equals two, but actually the new one is one plus one equals 11.